 The second period: The British Mandate—Continuity and reassessment

 After World War I, the Jewish population in the Land of Israel grew significantly.
 The growing influx of immigrants with differing political and cultural views led to the creation of different educational streams.
-Although almost all the streams shared the Zionist vision of founding a Jewish state, they differed in many cultural and ideological respects.
-Most of the children in the urban and semi-urban settlements studied in the general mainstream system, which followed the guidelines of the World Zionist Organization’s (WZO) education department.
+Although almost all the streams shared the Zionist vision, they differed in many cultural and ideological respects.
+Most of the children in the urban and semi-urban settlements studied in the general stream, which followed the curricula of the World Zionist Organization’s (WZO) education department.
 Religious students who did not study in yeshivot, preferring, instead, a modern education, studied in the religious education stream of the Mizrahi movement.
-Children of the kibbutzim, and from the urban population identifying with socialist values, studied in the socialist-leaning Workers movement stream.
+Children of the kibbutzim, and from the urban population identifying with socialist values, studied in the socialist-leaning Workers stream.
 Each stream created its own curriculum and sometimes, even textbooks were written to reflect the values of a particular educational stream.